-Indicator ID Dependent on: SO 1 SO 3.1, SO 3.2, SO 3.3 Sub-section Focus: Setting net-zero targets PRI Principle General Type of indicator PLUS VOLUNTARY TO DISCLOSE If relevant to your organisation, you can opt-in to provide further details on your net-zero targets.
-The content of this indicator is based on the reporting requirements of the Net-Zero Asset Owners Alliance (NZAOA) and/or the Net-Zero Asset Managers Initiative (NZAM). □ (A) Yes, we would like to provide further details on our organisation's asset class-specific net-zero targets □ (B) Yes, we would like to provide further details on our organisation's net-zero targets for high-emitting sectors □ (C) Yes, we would like to provide further details on our organisation's mandate or fund-specific net-zero targets ○ (D) No, we would not like to provide further details on our organisation's asset class, high-emitting sectors or mandate or fund-specific net-zero targets
+Indicator ID Dependent on: SO 1 Sub-section PRI Principle Type of indicator SO 3 Gateway to: SO 3.1, SO 3.2, SO 3.3 Focus: Setting net-zero targets General PLUS VOLUNTARY TO DISCLOSE If relevant to you If relevant to your organisation, you can opt-in to provide further details on your net-zero targets.
+The content of this indicator is based on the reporting requirements of the Net-Zero Asset Owners Alliance (NZAOA) and/or the Net-Zero Asset Managers Initiative (NZAM). □ (A) Yes, we would like to provide further details on our organisation's asset class-specific net-zero targets □ (B) Yes, we would like to provide further details on our organisation's net-zero targets for high-emitting sectors □ (C) Yes, we would like to provide further details on our organisation's mandate or fund-specific net-zero targets ○ (D) No, we would not like to provide further details on our organisation's asset class, high-emitting sectors or mandate or fund-specific net-zero targets ○ (E) No, our organisation does not have any asset class, high-emitting sectors or mandate or fund-specific net-zero targets

 Explanatory notes Purpose of indicator This indicator acts as a gateway to more detailed indicators on signatories' net-zero targets.
 It is entirely voluntary for signatories to provide additional detail on their net-zero targets.
 Selecting answer option (A) will unlock indicator [SO 3.1], where signatories can provide detail on their net-zero targets at the asset-class level (e.g. specific targets for their real estate assets).
 Additional reporting guidance Selecting answer option (B) will unlock indicator [SO 3.2], where signatories can provide detail on their net-zero targets for specific high-emitting sectors (e.g. specific targets for their fossil fuel investments).
 Selecting answer option (C) will unlock indicator [SO 3.3], where signatories can provide detail on their net-zero targets for specific funds or mandates.
-Other resources For guidance on setting net-zero targets for different asset classes or high-emitting sectors, see the Net-zero Asset Owners' Alliance (NZAOA)'s Target Setting Protocol, Second Edition.
+Other resources For guidance on setting net-zero targets for different asset classes or high-emitting sectors, see the Net-zero Asset Owners' Alliance (NZAOA)'s Target Setting Protocol, Third Edition.
 Logic

-Dependent on on [SO 1]
+Dependent on [SO 1]

-Gateway to eway to [SO 3.1], [SO 3.2], [SO 3.3]
+Gateway to Sateway to [SO 3.1], [SO 3.2], [SO 3.3]

 Assessment

 Not assessed